rescience-c/articles/README.md

 Uploading metadata... done!
 Publishing... done!
 Entry is online at https://zenodo.org/record/xxxxx

+Saved working directory and index state WIP on master: 30cd860 Typo Switched to a new branch '10.5072_zenodo.xxxxx' [10.5072_zenodo.248588 2e613e7] Created local entry for 10.5072/zenodo.xxxxx 3 files changed, 158 insertions(+) create mode 100644 10.5072_zenodo.xxxxx/article.bib create mode 100644 10.5072_zenodo.xxxxx/article.pdf create mode 100644 10.5072_zenodo.xxxxx/article.yaml
+Switched to branch 'master'
+Your branch is up to date with 'origin/master'.

+Local entry has been created in 10.5072_zenodo.xxxxx
+A new git branch (10.5072_zenodo.xxxxx) has been created.
 ```

 This will create a new public record on Zenodo and this will also create a new